 - Understand the science of how blue carbon can mitigate climate change

-- Learn how Blue Carbon can be used to finance wetland restoration through carbon markets
+- Learn how Blue Carbon can be used to finance wetland restoration through carbon markets and how a landmark protocol developed by RAE and Silvestrum allows coastal wetlands globally to generate carbon finance on the carbon market.
+Read more here.

 - Blue Carbon could be integrated into existing policies and regulations to benefit wetland conservation: Considering "Coastal Carbon" in Existing U.S. Federal Statutes and Policies